Robinhood hits back at Buffett for retail trading comments

-Speaking at Berkshire Hathaway Inc’s annual meeting, Buffett said Robinhood has attracted, “maybe set out to attract,” a large number of people who are just gambling on short-term price movements.
-Buffett’s long-time business partner, Charlie Munger, was more harsh, saying it was “deeply wrong”.
+Speaking at Berkshire Hathaway Inc's annual meeting (BRKa.N), Buffett said Robinhood has attracted, "maybe set out to attract," a large number of people who are just gambling on short-term price movements.
+Buffett's long-time business partner, Charlie Munger, was more harsh, saying it was "deeply wrong". read more

 "And at Robinhood, we're not going to sit back while they disparage everyday people for taking control of their financial lives."